Related posts :

 How to sew bias binding?

 A single fold bias tape and double fold bias tape are both used as accent trims on fabrics.
-To attach a double fold bias tape fold the tape over the raw edges of your fabric with the wide side of tape on underside to ensure both edges are caught when top stitching on right side.
+To attach a double fold bias tape fold the tape over the raw edges of your fabric with the wide side of tape on the underside to ensure both edges are caught when top stitching on right side.
 For more details checkout the post on bias binding

 How to attach a beaded trim ?